 - 1. On the Roles page, click the desired role.
-The Edit Role page opens.

-- 2. Make changes as needed.

-- The role name cannot be changed.

-To delete this role, click , and confirm the operation.
+The Edit Role page opens. - 2.
+Make changes as needed. - The role name cannot be changed. - To delete this role, click , and confirm the operation.

-- 3. Click Save.

-- To delete any roles:
+To delete any roles:

-- 1. On the Roles page, click '' to make checkboxes appear in front of roles.
+On the Roles page, click on make checkboxes appear in front of roles.